pchojnacki/macbre/README.md

 2. Manlike Androids Can Barely Raise Exceptions
 3. May Asynchronous Calls Be Repeated Everlastingly?
 4. My Aunt Clones Big Repos Everyday

+## Contribution

+You are more than welcome to contribute under the following rules:

+1. May All Contributions Be Rather Eloquent.
+2. May All Contributions Be Respectful Enough.